sedol1339/files/abstracts.md

     - Found at least three different scaling regimes
     - In two of these regimes, the properties may be described in terms of a class of ODEs or SDEs

+Dar, Y., Muthukumar, V., & Baraniuk, R. G. (2021).
+A Farewell to the Bias-Variance Tradeoff?
+An Overview of the Theory of Overparameterized Machine Learning. arXiv, 2109.02355.
+Retrieved from https://arxiv.org/abs/2109.02355v1

 Ding, Z., Chen, S., Li, Q., & Wright, S. (2021).
 Overparameterization of deep ResNet: zero loss and mean-field analysis. arXiv, 2105.14417.
 Retrieved from https://arxiv.org/abs/2105.14417v3

     - Study ResNet convergence in the infinite-depth and infinite-width regime